-Payments made for goods and services that will benefit periods beyond December 31, 2023, have been recorded as prepaid expenditures.
+Payments made for goods and services that will benefit periods beyond the current year end have been recorded as prepaid expenditures.

 H. Receivables

 The Department considers all receivables to be collectible within the next 60 days; therefore, no allowance has been established for doubtful accounts.
 If uncollectible amounts are identified, necessary adjustments are made when information becomes available.
 These amounts are not considered to be material to the financial statements.